liamchampton/Deploy-To-IBM-Cloud-With-GitHub-Actions/workshop-instructions/step-3-create-app.md

 We have now written enough code for the test to pass, representing the AMBER stage.

 You would now look into the code and attempt to refactor.
-This isn't always possible to do and in this instance, this code is fairly concise already so there isn't much, if anything, to refactor.
+This isn't always possible to do and, in this instance, this code is fairly concise already so there isn't much, if anything, to refactor.
 This would land us into the GREEN stage.

 Recap:
 - We have written a test